microsoft/AKS-Arc-Apps/Monitoring/README.md

 * Install kubectl.exe and add it to system PATH.

-# Easy steps to setup monitoring to use local port-forward to access Grafana:
+# Easy steps to setup monitoring to use LB VIP to access Grafana:
 ***Note: Below script configure 100Gi storage for prometheus instance and 20Gi for grafana.***
 * Download [Setup-Monitoring.ps1](Setup-Monitoring.ps1) script and save it to local machine.
 * Open a new powershell Admin Windows and run below command